How defective assumptions and methods of enquiry limit what mainstream psychology can see

-Part One of Infinity in a Drop looks at the Self and the structure of the persoanlity from an integral Indian perspective.
+Part Two of Infinity in a Drop looks at the Self and the structure of the persoanlity from an integral Indian perspective.
 It starts with a very simple form of self-enquiry and then follows that up with the model of the personality Sri Aurobindo developed.
 The simplified diagram in "The Self and the structure of the personality" offers an overview that has been found practical by many.

 Güzeldere, Güven, (1995).
 "Consciousness, what it is, how to study it, what to learn from its history" Journal of Consciousness Studies, 2(1), 30-51.